caltechlibrary/acacia/htdocs/help/people-manager.md

 ./people-manager list
 ```

-To list an inidividual person you need to know their "uname".
+To list an individual person you need to know their "uname".
 If I want to look up the user with a uname of "janedoe" I would
 do so by adding the "uname" key value pair on the command line.